Vyral/jeff-riber/_posts/2022-04-14-an-update-on-the-jacksonville-market.md

 8:19 — Wrapping up

-[<u>Click here</u>](https://www.cbsnews.com/video/rising-rent-prices-60-minutes-video-2022-03-20/){: target="_blank" rel="noopener"}to watch the full “60 Minutes” piece yourself.
+[<u>Click here</u>](https://www.cbsnews.com/video/rising-rent-prices-60-minutes-video-2022-03-20/){: target="_blank" rel="noopener"}&nbsp;to watch the full “60 Minutes” piece yourself.
 If you have any questions about what’s happening in the market or how it affects your real estate prospects, don’t hesitate to give my team a call or send an email.
 We’d love to hear from you.